 Autumn day trips from Amsterdam

 For history, adventure and windswept walks along the sandy dunes, head to the coast at Amsterdam Beach.
 Until the end of October, IJmuiden’s fascinating Bunker Museum is open for visitors every first and third Sunday from 11:00-16:00.
 This WWII fortress was used to defend the IJmuiden harbour mouth and access to the port of Amsterdam.
 The museum consists of six underground bunkers filled with enormous military collections varying from a German canteen to a two-person submarine.
 Forteiland IJmuiden, an impressive fortress dating from 1880, is at the mouth of the North Sea Canal.
-This former military defence is part of the Defence Line of Amsterdam, a unique UNESCO World Heritage Site and is open every first Sunday of the month from March to November.
+This former military is open every first Sunday of the month from March to November.

 Take part in the autumn harvest